 The District maintains one type of proprietary fund, enterprise fund.
-The District maintains two enterprise funds.
+The District maintains three enterprise funds.
 An enterprise fund is used to report the same function presented as business-type activities in the government-wide financial statements.
 The District uses an enterprise fund to account for the operations of the water and sewer utility services within the District.
 The District also uses an enterprise fund to account for the operations of the toll bridge within the District.
-Both funds are considered to be major funds.
+In addition, the District uses an enterprise fund to account for the operations of the stormwater drainage system within the District.
+All of the funds are major funds.